Murder of Maria Ladenburger: Trial in Freiburg

 The trial began in September 2017 and Khavari confessed not only to the rape and murder of Ladenburger but confessed to lying about his age.
 He was older than he had officially claimed to be.
 A surveillance video from a Freiburg Tram taken on the day of the crime was presented at the trial.
 The video shows that the accused had molested two other women shortly prior to the rape and murder of Ladenburger.

 According to the testimony of Khavari's cell mate, Khavari had told him that at the age of 14, he had raped a 12-year-old girl in Iran.
 In addition, the witness said that Khavari had told him that he came from Iran, not from Afghanistan, as Khavari had claimed in Germany.
 According to a forensic dentist witness in court, the analysis of a tooth of Khavari showed that he is 25 years old, and therefore, not a juvenile.
 As the Iranian father of Khavari told the court via phone, there is an official document which states 29 January 1984 as date of birth of the accused.

 Psychiatrist Hartmut Pleines said in his report to the court that Khavari was neither schizophrenic nor showed any evidence of brain damage or retarded development, but had a low threshold to violence and a tendency towards manipulative influence, and that his bad character traits were the cause of his criminal behavior, "not a drug-addiction, nor his place of origin or being a Shia Muslim".

 Greek policemen, who had been involved in investigating the earlier crime of Khavari in Corfu, testified at the court in Freiburg that the suspect was "indifferent" during the interrogation and once had stated, "that's just a woman."

-On 22 March 2018, the Landgericht Freiburg convicted Hussein Khavari of aggravated rape and murder and noted a particular severity of guilt.
+On 22 March 2018, the Landgericht Freiburg convicted Khavari of aggravated rape and murder and noted a particular severity of guilt.
 The judges sentenced him to life imprisonment and ordered preventive detention.
 The chamber applied adult criminal law.